MarcinkEve/movies/README.md

-# My favourites movies list app
+# My favourite movies list app

 This application is made with React and contains two parts: